Liberty High School (Nevada): Band Program

 The growing concert band program has become consistently stronger in recent history.
 The Symphonic Band made its debut CCSD Festival Performance earning a rating of Excellent, and the Wind Ensemble earned a rating of Superior for the 2014-2015 and 2022-2023 school years.

 Marching Band is not a requirement at Liberty High School - however you must participate to qualify for Wind Ensemble (Advanced Band).
 LHS is on a 4x4 block schedule.
 If a student chooses to only participate in concert band, that class meets every other day all throughout the year with 5 formal concert performances on and off campus.
 Students participating in marching band will be in a band class every day (marching class on one day, and concert class on the other) all year round.
 The marching class is used as a solo and ensemble performance class, a beginners music theory class and sight reading class once marching band is finished.
 This will take up both elective spots for an incoming freshmen.
 Freshmen who are interested in taking an elective in addition to band are strongly encouraged to take PE I during summer school or online.
 Once marching band is completed, the members will receive a PE II credit.

 Band Camp is a requirement for all students participating in marching band.
-Band camp starts the week after school ends, and is two weeks long.
-There is also drill camp two weeks before school begins.
+Band Camp starts with 1 week of leadership, percussion and, colorguard.
+Later followed by another 2 weeks with everyone before schools starts.

+The Sound of Liberty Marching Band and Colorguard just revealed their next show.
+Their 2025-2026 season show is titled "Orpheus in the Underworld" by Luke McMillian.

 Choral programs

 Liberty offers five different choir classes and an innovative approach to music in special education.
 Liberty's award-winning choirs have been featured at festivals in San Diego and New York City.
-Liberty's founding director, Nicki Bakko Toliver, recently completed her DMA in Choral Conducting at North Dakota State University and is currently the Assistant Professor of Choral Music at Wartburg College in Waverly, Iowa.
+Liberty's founding director, Nicki Bakko Toliver, recently completed her DMA in Choral Conducting at North Dakota State University and is currently the assistant professor of Choral Music at Wartburg College in Waverly, Iowa.

 The choir's current director is Mr. Lamont Russell, a graduate of Oklahoma City University.
 Under Mr. Russell's direction, the Choir Department has grown from one choir to five choirs.
-The Department consists of the following choirs: Viva Voce (Mixed Chamber Choir); Voce Harmonique (Women's Chamber Choir); Men of Note!(Men's Choir); Bella Tones (Beginning/Intermediate Women's Choir); The Patriot Stars Show Choir; and features the following small groups: Patriotix Acappella Group; Mixed Jazz Quartet, and a Men's Barbershop Quartet.
+The department consists of the following choirs: Viva Voce (Mixed Chamber Choir); Voce Harmonique (Women's Chamber Choir); Men of Note!(Men's Choir); Bella Tones (Beginning/Intermediate Women's Choir); The Patriot Stars Show Choir; and features the following small groups: Patriotix Acappella Group; Mixed Jazz Quartet, and a Men's Barbershop Quartet.
 Recently, the LHS Choirs performed with Amira Willighagen, Winner of Holland's Got Talent.
 In addition to concerts and festival throughout the year, the Choir participates in Community Service Projects such as Relay for Life and presents benefit performances around the valley.